dotnet/docs/docs/architecture/grpc-for-wcf-developers/protobuf-maps.md

 ---
-title: Maps
+title: Maps for dictionaries - gRPC for WCF Developers
-description: gRPC for WCF Developers | Maps
+description: TO BE WRITTEN
 author: markrendle
 ms.date: 09/02/2019
 ---

-# Map and Dictionary
+# Maps for dictionaries

 Protobuf's equivalent of the .NET `Dictionary<TKey, TValue>` type is `map<key_type, value_type>`.